ladybug-tools/honeybee-resources/sample_folder_structure/project_folder/0-model/bsdf/README.md

 `./0-model/bsdf`

-This folder includes \*.xml BSDF files.
+This folder includes all the \*.xml BSDF files in the model.